 OraclesWhat is it?

-a connected performance of interactive music and light featuring custom built instruments and system interfaces.
+an interactive installation and performance of music and light featuring custom built instruments and system interfaces.

 - Project Lead / Composer